-- Master of Library and Information Studies program at the University of Alberta
+- Master of Library and Information Studies at the University of Oklahoma;

-- Master of Library Science program at the University of Maryland
+- Master of Library and Information Science at San Jose State University;

-- Master of Science program at the University of North Texas
+- Master of Science in Information Studies at the University of Texas at Austin.

 By Karen L. O'Brien, Director, ALA Office for Accreditation